restics/PortfolioSite/README.md

 # OhlonePortfolio
+About
-This project is me using html and embedded css to create a very good looking portfolio for my Ohlone account
+This project is testing my skills in using HTML and embedded css to create a very good looking portfolio for my Ohlone account